Flag

 Bribery & Corruption

-The Dominican Republic has made strides in combating corruption, with improved enforcement of laws under President Abinader's administration, which has focused on transparency and targeted high-level officials in investigations.
-Despite these efforts, U.S. companies still view corruption as a barrier to foreign direct investment, citing issues with government competency and favoritism in public tenders.
-Civil society organizations play a crucial role in anti-corruption initiatives, although some face scrutiny regarding their objectivity due to ties with influential groups.
+The Dominican Republic has made strides in combating corruption, with improved enforcement of anti-corruption laws under President Abinader's administration, which has focused on transparency and accountability.
+The country's ranking on the Transparency International Corruption Perception Index improved significantly from 123 in 2022 to 108 in 2023, reflecting these efforts.
+However, U.S. companies still view corruption as a barrier to foreign direct investment, citing issues with government competency and favoritism in public tenders, while civil society organizations play a vital role in advocating for transparency.

 Economy

-The investment climate in the Dominican Republic is characterized by a strong push for foreign direct investment (FDI), supported by generous tax exemptions and incentives, particularly in sectors like tourism, real estate, and renewable energy.
-However, foreign investors face challenges such as systemic corruption, unclear regulations, and inconsistent enforcement of laws, which can hinder investment efforts.
-Despite these issues, the government is making efforts to improve transparency and address corruption, which may enhance the overall investment environment in the future.
+The investment climate in the Dominican Republic is characterized by a strong emphasis on attracting foreign direct investment (FDI), supported by generous tax exemptions and incentives, particularly in sectors like tourism, real estate, and renewable energy.
+However, foreign investors face challenges such as systemic corruption, unclear regulations, and bureaucratic hurdles, which can complicate the investment process.
+Despite these issues, the government has made efforts to improve transparency and address corruption, which may enhance the overall investment environment in the future.

 Floating Section Image